An Unexpected Depth of Experience

 When Denis returned to financial planning, he distilled all of his experiences in diverse corners of the industry into a straightforward investment philosophy - don't get fancy and focus on the things you can control (hint: the market is not one of them).
 Dave Hamra and Gordian Advisors turned out to be a perfect match for that realization.
 An avid student of the markets, Denis still enjoys applying his research skills to analyzing current investment trends, such as smart beta, tactical strategies and liquid alternatives.
 Most of the time, he fails to find any compelling reasons to use complicated strategies in client portfolios.

 Denis grew up in Sochi, Russia (site of the 2014 Winter Olympics) and moved to the United States in 1997.
 He followed his wife Katie to her native Tucson in 2011 and plans to make it their long-term home.
-Outside of the financial markets, Denis’ interests include CrossFit, yoga, hiking and spending time with his young son Brady.
+Outside of the financial markets, Denis’ interests include yoga, hiking, racquetball and spending time with his young kids Brady and Finley.

 The Gordian Knot

 Gordian Advisors draws its name, and inspiration, from the Gordian knot of Greek legend.
 The god Zeus had decreed that when it came time for the people of ancient Phrygia to select a king, the next man to enter the city driving an ox cart should become their king.
 The peasant Gordius innocently fulfilled the decree, was made king, and ruled very successfully.
 In his gratitude Gordius dedicated his wagon to Zeus by tying it to a pole near the temple with an intricate knot.